 Wirral is a borough of contrasts, both in its physical characteristics and demographics.
 Rural and urban industrialised areas sit side by side in a compact peninsula of just 60 square miles of coastline.
-The most recent population figures for Wirral suggest it is about 321,000 making it one of the largest metropolitan boroughs in England.

-Demographically Wirral differs slightly to England as it has a lower proportion of younger adults in their 20s and 30s and a higher proportion of older people.
+Demographically, Wirral differs slightly to England as it has a lower proportion of younger adults in their 20s and 30s and a higher proportion of older people.
 The area has many strengths but there are also significant inequalities, especially in relation to deprivation which is most prevalent in the eastern part of the borough.

 Wirral is one of the 20% most deprived boroughs in England and about a quarter of children live in low income families.
 Life expectancy for both men and women is lower than the England average.
 This drives poorer health outcomes in these areas with people more likely to smoke, have lower levels of physical activity and poor diets.

-Wirral also has an older population when compared to the national average especially those over 65 – with one in three living alone.
+Wirral also has an older population when compared to the national average, especially those over 65 – with one in three living alone.
 Local priorities in Wirral include a healthy older age, a positive start in life and keeping people well by reducing alcohol and tobacco use and lowering blood pressure.

 NHS Wirral Clinical Commissioning Group (CCG) is striving to reduce the significant inequalities in the borough and aspires to eliminate them entirely in the future.
 Achievement of this ambitious aim will need a partnership approach due to the complex nature of the issues.

 The Healthy Wirral partnership aims to support those living in the borough to live longer and healthier lives and access the very best health and social care services when they really need them, as close to home as possible.